gadLinux/searchbird-2-0/README.md

 # Searchbird 2.0

+This is a fork from https://github.com/feynmanliang/searchbird-2.0 All credits to it's author.

+I just added proper maven and eclipse support, from both scrooge and scala.

 A distributed inverted-index implementation for querying documents by terms.
 Inspired by Searchbird from Twitter's [Scala School](https://twitter.github.io/scala_school/searchbird.html) with the